 I want so badly for my children to be thoughtful, giving people who think of others first.
-Kindness is what I try to impart to them day in and day out.
-But should children share?
+Is it too much to ask for children who are kind?!?

 This is a typical scenario at our home.